Introduction to Agile Process Model

 The testing methods of Agile are:

-- Behavior Driven Development BDD: In BDD, Testers, developers, and the required business analysts will communicate and create test scenarios with focused communication so that there will not be any miss.
+- Behavior-Driven Development BDD: In BDD, Testers, developers, and the required business analysts will communicate and create test scenarios with focused communication so that there will not be any miss.
 The scenarios are captured in a specific format.
-The idea of BDD is to create scenarios, build tests that will fail initially, and build the software functionality that can be aligned with the testing scenario.
+The idea of BDD is to create scenarios, build tests that will fail initially, and build software functionality that can be aligned with the testing scenario.

-- Acceptance Test-Driven Development (ATDD): Here customer, developer and the tester will define and accept and performs the tests.
-The customer brings the problem, the coder will solve the problem and the tester will test the implementation is according to the customer or not.
+- Acceptance Test-Driven Development (ATDD): Here, the customer, developer, and tester will define, accept, and perform the tests.
+The customer brings the problem, the coder solves the problem, and the tester tests whether the implementation is according to the customer.

-- Exploratory Testing: Here test design and the test execution go together.
+- Exploratory Testing: Here, the test design and execution go together.
 This type of testing is more focused to test on working software.

 When do we Use the Agile Model?

-- When there are frequent changes and needs to be implemented.
+- When there are frequent changes that need to be implemented.

-- when the focus are more on developing working software and less on documentation.
+- When the focus is more on developing working software and less on documentation.

 Advantages and Disadvantages of the Agile Model

-Below are the advantages and disadvantages of Agile Process Model:
+Below are the advantages and disadvantages of the Agile Process Model:

 Advantages:

-- A higher level of customer satisfaction is noted since they are involved frequently.
+- We note a higher level of customer satisfaction because they are frequently involved.

-- Testing is in concurrent with development hence better reliance on software is achieved.
+- Testing is concurrent with development; hence better reliance on software is achieved.

 - Review and emos make sure the developed software is following the standards.